candrasc/Equity_Analyst_Evaluator/README.md

 ## The purpose of this project is to evaluate the historical buy/sell/hold recommendations of analysts on any large cap publicly traded company in the US
 The yfinance library gives us price data for any security listed in the USA.
-Unfortunately, the method to pull historic analyst recommendations is slightly more limited as not all stocks have reco data available.
-However, most large cap stocks (especially tech stock) do have this data available and are therefore great candidates for this program.
+The historical recommendation data for these stocks is scraped from Yahoo Finance and compared against the historical prices after anaylst recommendations were made.
+Most large cap stocks (especially tech stock) do have recommendation data available and are therefore great candidates to try with this application.
+However, not all listed companies have reco data available in Yahoo Finance and therefore cannot be evaluated.

 ### How to use:
 I have created a Flask application and hosted it using AWS Elastic Beanstock, so that you can access the application directly from your browser.
 Please visit http://stockrecoevaluator-env.eba-xpfs3xmu.us-east-2.elasticbeanstalk.com/ to try it out!